4 Elements of Perfect B2B Customer Support

 #3.
 Support representatives are friendly & knowledgeable

 When customers contact customer support, they need to be treated well and with friendliness.
-If one of your communication channels is through phone, it is important to remember that even smiles can be expressed through your voice.
+If one of your communication channels is through the phone, it is important to remember that even a smile can be expressed through your voice.
 If the majority of your communication happens in written format, the right attitude can be conveyed by using certain phrases and words.

 Friendliness takes you only so far, but when that is paired with top-notch knowledge, that is a winning combination.

-Knowledge about the service / product is extremely important as this is the reason why customers contact reach out for help.
-They need answers, they need help or assistance in regards to your offering.
+Knowledge about the service/product is extremely important as this is the reason why customers reach out for help.
+They need answers, they need help, or assistance in regard to your offering.
 It is the customer support team’s responsibility to provide this in an efficient and effective manner.

 As mentioned in other blog posts, lack of knowledge is one of the reasons why customers feel like they’re receiving bad support.
 Maintaining the customer support team’s knowledge is an ongoing task, and some ideas on how to do that can be found in the “5 Ways to Increase Your Customer Support Team’s Knowledge” post.